-Our Contribution.
-We propose a blockchain design with an incentive scheme guaranteeing that deviating from the protocol strictly reduces the amount and overall share of rewards.
+We propose a blockchain design with an incentive scheme guaranteeing that deviating from the protocol strictly reduces the overall share and amount of rewards.
+All players following the protocol constitute a strict, strong Nash equilibrium.
 Our approach is to ensure that creating a fork will always be detrimental to all parties involved.
 Our design allows blocks to reference more than one previous block; in other words, the blocks form a directed acyclic graph (DAG).
 We prove that miners creating a new block have an incentive to always reference all previously unreferenced blocks.
 Hence, all blocks are recorded in the blockchain and no blocks are discarded.